rlivingsus/misc/AllBooks.md

 - Gladwell, Malcolm: Blink; Outliers
 - Gleick, James: Genius: The Life and Science of Richard Feynman
 - Godin, Seth: The Dip: A little book that teaches you when to quit (& when to stick)
-- Goggins, David: Cant hurt me
+- Goggins, David: Cant hurt me, Never Finished
 - Goldratt, Eliyahu: The Choice
 - Goldstein, Emmanuel: Dear Hacker
 - Goldstein, Jacob: Money: The True Story of a Made-up Thing